-Seriously, this mental hack + the strategies I’m about to share, are why I’ve become successful at freelance writing.
+Seriously, this mental hack plus the strategies I’m about to share, are why I’ve become a successful freelance writer.
 Every guest I’ve had on my podcast has said the same thing.

 If you don’t control your mind, it will control you.

 So make sure you are committed to upgrading your mindset for lasting success.
-Whether you want to make a few hundred bucks a month or you want to make $5,000+/month, your mindset will help greatly.
+Whether you want to make a few hundred bucks a month or you want to make $5,000+/month, the right mindset will help greatly.

 Alright, now that you have the mindset for success, let’s go into the tactical stuff.
 Because sitting around all day trying to get the Law of Attraction to work for you without doing anything won’t work.

-Here are the steps to help you launch a successful writing career:
+Here are the steps to help you start off on your writer’s journey:

 Step 1: Pick a Profitable Niche

-Most people start by searching on Google for “most profitable freelance writing niches.”
+Most writers start by searching on Google for “most profitable freelance writing niches.”

 In my opinion, this is the wrong way to go about it.

-Instead, when picking your freelance writing niche, you should find a combination of:
+Instead, when picking your niche, you should find a combination of: